-This brings us to the 99 out of 100 brands.
-Don’t think that this 1 brand didn’t fight hard to get it’s .com, I am using this brand as an example how hard brands are willing to fight to get their .com.
+This brings us to 99 out of 100 brands.
+Don’t think that this 1 brand didn’t fight hard to get it’s .com, I am using this brand as an example of how hard brands are willing to fight to get their .com.
 Some buy their .com, some get it with UDRP (Uniform Domain-Name Dispute-Resolution Policy) from squatters.
-I won’t get to much into that (how top brands got their .coms).
+I won’t get too much into that (how top brands got their .coms).

 Japanese automaker Nissan is currently the 59th brand in the world.
-Ahead of Sony, Allianz, JP Morgan, Canon and many others.
+Ahead of Sony, Allianz, JP Morgan, Canon, and many others.

-Nissan is suing this person Uzi Nissan (his last name is actually Nissan) for 10 million dollars in damages.
+Nissan is sueing this person Uzi Nissan (his last name is actually Nissan) for 10 million dollars in damages.
 This battle for nissan.com lasted since December 1999 until February 2008!
 However, my man Uzi, still owns Nissan.com and has since 1994.
 He bought it before Nissan (the car company) was Nissan the automaker (they were called Datsun).
 And it’s still not clear if Nissan (the automaker) gave up on it!

 Protip – The strategy “you will get a better domain when you have more money” sometime may not work.